-Funds are collected on behalf of Sacred Heart Seminary by Adunu Maleng Pa Yesu Society, Inc., a Minnesota non-profit 501(c)(3) corporation.
+Funds are collected on behalf of Hope For Uganda by Adunu Maleng Pa Yesu Society, Inc., a Minnesota non-profit 501(c)(3) corporation.
 All donations are tax deductible.
 Tax ID # is 41-1732849.

 97.5% of all funds donated go directly to the people of Northern Uganda.